wulinyun/documents/english-self-introduction.md

-   I worked in landa for three years from July 2017 to June 2020, mainly works on projects related to PaaS platform.
-PaaS platform include Pivotal Cloud Foundry, TextCloud, K8S.
+   I worked in landa for three years from July 2017 to June 2020, mainly works on projects related to PaaS platform. platform include Pivotal Cloud Foundry, TextCloud, K8S.
-Cooperate with the company to refactor application micro-service and deploy on cloud with CICD. the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,Docker,CF,K8S.
+Support the refactoring of Single application into microservices and deploy on cloud with CICD. the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,Docker,CF,K8S.

    I worked in HydSoft since July 2020,refactor the code of user management module in SAP Labs China.